ossf/tac/process/request_resources.md

 ### Security audits and improvements

 Qualifying projects may request funding for security audits and other services offered by third party security professionals.
-Before creating a request for proposals, projects should confirm funding availablity with the OpenSSF Budget Committee.
+Before creating a request for proposals, projects should confirm funding availability with the OpenSSF Budget Committee.
 After receiving proposals, projects should request their selected proposal be funded through the Budget Committee.
-Projects who need assistance creating an RFP should contact the OpenSSF GB Planning Committee.
+Projects who need assistance creating an RFP should contact the OpenSSF Planning Committee.
 RFPs must be posted in a public channel(s) (GitHub issue, mailing list).
 OpenSSF member companies may bid on RFPs.

 ## Other